-For electronic application materials, please go to www.scuref.org/forms and click on the appropriate tab at the bottom of the page.
-You do not need to register/sign in for access to application or renewal application materials.
-Only current scholars, fellows, and PIs should sign in to access internal program forms.
+For ALL forms and electronic application materials, please go to www.scuref.org/forms and click on the appropriate tab at the bottom of the page.

 This program assists in preparing students for roles in naval nuclear propulsion and supports the broader objective of advancing fission energy development through the research efforts of the fellows.
 The technical areas with greatest interest include reactor physics, nuclear materials science and engineering, radiation shielding technology, thermal hydraulics, and computational fluid dynamics.
 The principle emphasis is on students seeking Ph.D. degrees in nuclear engineering, or in closely related fields.